asllop/OpenAVT-iOS/README.md

 ### 3.3 Choosing a Metricalc

 This step is optional and only necessary if we want to generate metrics, if we only need events this section can be omitted.
-A Metricalc is something like a Hub but for metrics, it gets events and process them to generate metrics.
+A Metricalc is something like a Hub but for metrics, it gets events and processes them to generate metrics.
 Again, users can provide custom implementation, but the OpenAVT library provides a default one:

 ```swift
 let metricalc = OAVTMetricalcCore()